 Elders are those members of the Church of the United Brethren in Christ, USA, who have been called by God and are pursuing employment as professional members of the clergy.
 Their call has been confirmed by the church through a process of examination, education, and accountability.

 To become a candidate for ordination, a national conference minister must accomplish the following:

-1. Complete the course of study for ordination in the Church of the United Brethren Brethren in Christ, USA, outlined in chapter 12.
+1. Complete the course of study for ordination in the Church of the United Brethren Brethren in Christ, USA, outlined in the chapter “Ministerial Education.”

 2. Hold a national conference license for at least two years.